 Have you ever wondered what happens to the stuff you put in your recycling bin?
 And, who are the people that make their living converting your recycling into something of value?

 There are multiple recycling outlets within Hendricks County.
-The biggest players are Ray’s Recycling and Republic Services.
+The biggest players are WM (formerly Ray’s Recycling) and Republic Services.
 Both entities offer subscription curbside recycling service.
-The District offers four Recycling Drop-off Centers in North Salem, Lizton, Coatesville, and Stilesville.
-Ray’s Recycling currently has the contract to service those centers.
+The District offers three Recycling Drop-off Centers in North Salem, Lizton, and Coatesville.
+WM currently has the contract to service those centers.
 Items accepted in all the programs we just mentioned include:

 - Glass food and beverage containers

-- Plastic food and beverage containers #1-7; no Styrofoam
+- Plastic food and beverage containers (bottles, jugs, tubs, etc.); no bags, no Styrofoam

 - Steel and aluminum cans